 How does Cooper treat for bed bugs?

 If you believe you have a bed bug infestation, the first thing to do is call Cooper Pest Solutions.
 Do not touch or move anything.
 Moving furniture or throwing out linens and mattresses will only cause the bed bugs to relocate within your home.
 The next step is to schedule an inspection from one of our trained bed bug specialists.
-Due to the labor-intensive nature of the inspection, there is a flat fee of $125, and we are unable to provide inspections in apartments.
+If you have bed bugs in your home, our inspection is free.

 If our bed bug specialist determines that you have an active bed bug infestation, the next step is to begin service.
 We will treat every room in your home.
 While other pest control companies will solely focus on the room where bed bugs have been found, we believe that this strategy is not rigorous enough.
 Treating every room reduces the number of follow-up treatments and the discovery of additional infestations.